mikesteele/dual-captions/README.md

 ### Thanks

-* tamama9527 (https://github.com/tamama9527) for Traditional Chinese support for the UI
+* tamama9527 (https://github.com/tamama9527) for Traditional Chinese translations for the UI

 ### License